General theory of swimming in curved spacetimes: Introduction

 The problem of interest consists of describing the trajectory of a light, small, articulated body, performing a given sequence of internal motions, in a curved spacetime.
-The body is light so that it can be regarded as a test body in a fixed background spacetime, it is small in comparison to the length scale over which the curvature varies, and it is articulated in the sense that it can adjust its shape in a controlled manner (say, it has a couple of arms which can be willfully stretched or waved).
+The body is light so that it can be regarded as a test body in a fixed background spacetime, it is small in comparison to the length scale set by the spacetime curvature, and it is articulated in the sense that it can adjust its shape in a controlled manner (say, it has arms which can be deliberately stretched or waved).
 In order to solve this problem we employ the theory of dynamics developed by Dixon \cite{DixonI, DixonII, DixonIII}.
-Dixon's formalism has the valuable property of being automatically consistent with the fundamental conservation equation $\nabla_a T^{ab} = 0$ of general relativity, which is directly implemented into the formalism from the very beginning.
-In addition, the equations of motion are given in a convenient multipole-expansion form which makes clear how the overall motion is affected by different orders in $l/r$, where $l$ is the (spatial) length scale of the body and $r$ is the characteristic (spatial) length scale that the gravitational field varies.
+Dixon's formalism has the valuable property of being automatically consistent with the fundamental conservation equation $\nabla_a T^{ab} = 0$ of general relativity, which is built into the core of the formalism.
+In addition, the equations of motion are given in a convenient multipole-expansion form which makes clear how the overall motion is affected by different orders in $l/r$, where $l$ is the length scale of the body and $r$ is the characteristic length scale of the gravitational field.
+While our focus is to investigate conditions in which a low-Reynolds-number swimming behavior would be realized, our formulas apply to more general situations within the scope of Dixon's formalism (up to octupole order approximations).
+For reference, other papers on the subject, also employing Dixon's formalism, include \cite{Harte,Harte2,harte2023local,mosna2022chaotic,vesely2019glide,machado2024free} --- these consider up to quadrupole order approximations, and focus on other aspects of the problem, such as what can be practically achieved by an extended body swimming in gravitational fields.

+This paper consists of five main sections, which we briefly summarize here.
+In Sec.~\ref{sec:Dixon} we briefly review Dixon's formalism, which underpins our theory.
+We present the general definitions of linear and angular momenta, as well as a natural and essentially unique notion of center of mass in general relativity (with respect to which we will measure the ``net displacement'' of the swimmer), and then state the equations of motion (in terms of the multipole moments of the body).